 - 3.15 Market risk is defined as the risk of losses in the Bank's on-balance sheet and off-balance sheet positions arising from movements in market prices.
-The risks subject to this requirement are: - (a) Those pertaining to profit-rate related instruments and equities in the trading book; and - (b) Foreign exchange risk and commodities risk throughout the Bank. - 3.16 The Bank's market risk exposures arise predominantly from its trading portfolio of listed equities and a small portfolio of foreign currency denominated assets that are not pegged to the USD.
-Management opines that the Bank's market risk is currently not a major source of risk since the Bank's business strategy does not envisage taking on significant market risk.
+The risks subject to market risk management relate to: - Those pertaining to profit-rate related instruments and equities in the trading book; and - b.
+Foreign exchange and commodities risk throughout the Bank. - 3.16 The Bank's market risk exposures arise predominantly from its trading portfolio of listed equities and a small portfolio of foreign currency denominated assets that are not pegged to the United States Dollar.
+The Bank's market risk is currently not a major source of risk since the Bank's business strategy does not envisage taking on significant market risk.
 The Bank measures its market risk exposure using the Standardised Approach under the Basel II framework.